gnevercodes/springBoot-learning/CoreSpring/ch7CustomBeanScope.md

 5. Global-Session: Scopes a single bean definition to the lifecycle of a global HTTP Session.
 It is also only valid in the context of a web-aware Spring ApplicationContext.

 ---

+Why Custom Scopes?

+Spring scopes are powerful, but they may not always fit our application needs.
+For example:

+- In a multi-tenant system, we might want a separate instance of a bean for each tenant.
+- In a thread-based application, we might need a bean that is unique to each thread.

+## Understanding the Scope Interface

+To create a custom scope, we need to implement the org.springframework.beans.factory.config.Scope interface.
+This interface defines four methods:

+- Object get(String name, ObjectFactory<?> objectFactory): Retrieves an object from the scope.
+If the object doesn’t exist, it creates one using the ObjectFactory.
+- Object remove(String name): Removes an Object from the scope.
+- void registerDestructionCallback(String name, Runnable destructionCallback): Registers a callback to be executed when the object is destroyed or the scope ends.
+- String getConversationId(): Returns a unique identifier for the current scope (e.g., thread ID, session ID).

+---